Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 ---

 # 💡 FAQ
-- ISO doesn’t boot → ensure you used dd mode (Linux `dd` or Rufus dd mode).
+- ISO doesn’t boot → use dd or Rufus (dd mode).
-- WPA3 may fail → use WPA2.
+- USE flag conflict → run `emerge -pv package` to see options.
-- Filesystem choice: ext4 (safe), XFS (large files), Btrfs (snapshots).
+- WPA3 unstable → use WPA2.
-- os-prober disabled by default, enable if dual-booting.
+- os-prober disabled by default, enable for dual boot.
-- Install btrfs-progs only if you use Btrfs.
+- Install btrfs-progs if using Btrfs.

 ---